An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

 \citet{hsiao2012panel} appears to the be first work that proposed the use of factor models for predicting the (missing) counterfactual responses specifically in SC settings. \citet{gobillon2016regional} and \citet{xu2017generalized} employ \citet{bai2009panel}'s estimator in this setting, albeit provide no formally justified inference methods.
-Formal inference results for interactive FE and factor models in SC designs are developed in \citet{chan2016policy} and \citet{li2018inference}.\footnote{Factor models are widely used in macroeconomics for causal inference and prediction; see, e.g., \citet{stock2016factor} and the references therein.
-In microeconometrics, factor models are used for estimation of treatment/structural effects; see, e.g., \citet{hansen2016factor} who use interactive fixed effects models to estimate the treatment effects of gun ownership on violence and the effect of institutions on growth.}
+Formal inference results for interactive FE and factor models in SC designs are developed in \citet{chan2016policy} and \citet{li2018inference} among others.\footnote{Factor models are widely used in macroeconomics for causal inference and prediction; see, for example, \citet{stock2016factor} and the references therein.
+In microeconometrics, factor models are used for estimation of treatment/structural effects; see, for example, \citet{hansen2019factor} who use interactive FE models to estimate the effect of gun prevalence on crime.}